How AI Powers and Optimizes the Recruitment Process

 Can AI recruitment tools replace human recruiters?

-No, AI recruitment tools cannot completely replace human recruiters.
-They can, however, assist in automating and optimizing certain tasks in the recruitment process, allowing recruiters to focus on more critical aspects, such as interviewing and onboarding.
+No, AI recruitment tools can only partially replace human recruiters.
+They can, however, assist in automating and optimizing specific tasks in the recruitment process, allowing recruiters to focus on more critical aspects, such as interviewing and onboarding.

 What is Social Recruiting?